Improving Mentor and Mentee EngagementJuly 08, 2019

 Mentoring is beneficial for both mentors as well as mentees.
 You should be upfront about these benefits.
 The best way to accomplish this is through mentoring training.
 You can also communicate benefits by sending out articles and studies with mentoring software.

 While mentoring is about the mentee and mentor, it is also beneficial to the overall organization.
 Engaged mentoring relationships result in highly engaged employees, and it also improves company culture.

 Advertising the benefits of mentoring will obtain organization-wide buy-in to the program.
 It can also help you recruit new participants.

 Like we mentioned, your mentors and mentees are not the only ones you should communicate with.
 Managers also need to be aware of the expectations and desired results of your mentoring program.
 They also need to know what they can do to support the participants.
 Because of this, consider implementing manager training to prepare your managers for the mentoring program.

 Without sufficient training, managerial expectations will constantly conflict with the time requirements for the program.
 Giving them training will provide understanding, and participants wonít start skipping their sessions because of management pressures.

 5. Book meeting time up front

-Following these seven steps will help you ensure that your mentoring program lasts well beyond the kickoff phase and has a sustained positive impact on mentors, mentees, and the organization at large.
+Following these seven steps will help you ensure that your mentoring program lasts well beyond implementation.
+It will also help you make a positive impact on mentors, mentees, and the whole organization.